streamnative/kop/docs/schema.md

 # Schema Registry

-KoP has implemented the Schema Registry to support Kafka clients with [Confluent's Schema serializers and deserializers](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#supported-formats).
+KoP has implemented with the Schema Registry to support Kafka clients with [Confluent's Schema serializers and deserializers](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#supported-formats).

-To enable the schema registry, you should add the following configuration:
+To enable the Schema Registry, you should add the following configuration:

 ```properties
 kopSchemaRegistryEnable=true
 ```

-The Schema Registry listens on the 8001 port by default, which means you should add the following property to create your Kafka producer or consumer.
+By default, the Schema Registry listens on port 8001 by default, which means you should add the following property to create your Kafka producer or consumer.

 ```properties
 schema.registry.url=http://<broker-ip>:8001